vikasvs007/swanfinal/server/API_TOKEN_USAGE.md

 ## Protected Routes

-Most routes now require authentication (either via API token or JWT), including:
+Routes now have the following authentication requirements:

 ### Always Require Authentication:
-- All POST operations for creating resources (except public endpoints like visitor tracking)
+- **ALL** POST operations for creating resources
-- All PUT operations for updating resources
+- **ALL** PUT operations for updating resources
-- All DELETE operations for removing resources
+- **ALL** DELETE operations for removing resources
+- **ALL** PATCH operations for partial updates
-- Most GET operations for retrieving sensitive data
+- Some GET operations for retrieving sensitive data

 ### Public Endpoints (No Authentication Required):
 - GET /api/products - List products